The Sydney Gazette: Editors

 The newspaper's original editor, typesetter and printer was George Howe, who had been transported to New South Wales for shoplifting in 1800.
 After Howe's death in 1821, the Gazette was printed by his son, Robert, until he drowned in a boating accident in Port Jackson in 1829.

 The business then passed to Robert's co-editor and friend Ralph Mansfield.
 Mansfield soon left the Gazette, and was replaced by a series of short-term editors including Edward O'Shaughnessy, George Thomas Graham and Horatio Wills, Robert Howe's apprentice and step-brother.
+Frederick Crewe Haswell was followed by Atwell Edwin Hayes in January 1836.
+Hayes had earlier been the editor of The Australian.

 From 1833, the paper was nominally edited by Ann Howe, Robert's widow, but managed by O'Shaughnessy and later William Watt, a ticket of leave convict whom Anne later married.
 After Watt's banishment to Port Macquarie in 1835, ownership of the Gazette passed to Richard Jones, co-executor to Robert Howe's estate.
 Jones helped establish Robert Charles Howe, Howe's eldest illegitimate son, as the legal owner.

 Howe sold the newspaper in 1841 to Patrick Grant.
 Its final editor, from 2 August 1842, was Richard Sanderson.